MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-labels.md

 ```

-### Label Data Type
+### Label data type

-The [Label Data Type](methods-auto/label/label-data-type.md) denotes a string variable used to define error messages, questions, captions, tokens or other text constants displayed to the user.
+The [Label Data Type](methods-auto/label/label-data-type.md) denotes a string variable used to define error messages, questions, captions, tokens, or other text constants displayed to the user.

 The following code sample illustrates how to use the **Label** data type.